RohithReddyGK/AI-Powered-Health-Assistant/README.md

 2️⃣ **Interacting with the Chatbot**
 Enter health-related questions (e.g., "What are the symptoms of diabetes?").
 Ask about medical conditions, treatments, or general health tips.
-Use the keyword "appointment" to receive guidance on scheduling medical appointments.
+Use the keyword "appointment" to receive a pre-defined appointment message.

 3️⃣ **Expected Output**
 The chatbot will generate context-aware responses using the the "gemini-2.5-flash-lite" model.